LarsNorlander/permission-manager/README.md

 # Permission Manager

-This project is a toy to try implementing a permission manager using Neo4j.
+This project is a toy to try implementing a permission manager using ~~Neo4j~~ a graph.

 ## Stages